 Although VoIP makes it easier than ever to talk to your customers – and motivate virtual call center agents, which are a key part of today’s businesses – it’s important to ask: are your interactions as good as they can be?
 That’s where call recording can give a helping hand to your sales and service teams.

 VoIP makes call recording very easy to set up, allowing you to capture staff and customer interactions.
 This has a couple of big benefits.
 It helps you see if you’re hitting your KPIs with greater ease.
 It also allows employees to more easily review a call with their manager; if there are areas they can improve, call recording offers a more objective way to demonstrate this.

 Re-examining your customer interaction like this is immensely useful because customer service is a cornerstone of how customers see businesses.
 When some kind of in-person interaction with a business is necessary, most customers prefer to speak to someone directly.
 A business response that feels stilted, abrupt, or inconsiderate will give customers a negative impression and damage your reputation.

 Troubleshooting these problems with call recording can help make them a thing of the past.
 Consider making them a regular task within a task management tool for maximum effect.

 VoIP isn’t the most obvious marketing tool, but it aids your business by streamlining customer interactions – and boosting your reputation more broadly.
 By using it in sensible and innovative ways, you’re well on your way to making your marketing efforts as strong as they can be.

-Richard Conn is the Senior Director for Demand Generation at 8×8, a Gartner Magic Quadrant Leader For UCaaS and a leading communication platform with integrated contact center, voice, video, and chat functionality.
-Richard is an analytical & results-driven digital marketing leader with a track record of achieving major ROI improvements in fast-paced, competitive B2B environments.
-Here is his LinkedIn.
+Richard Conn is the Senior Director for Demand Generation at 8×8, a leading communication platform with integrated contact center, voice, video, and chat functionality that offers different phone plans for communications solutions.